srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 ### `DerivingVia`

-TemplateHaskell is not strictly required, as you can alternatively use `DerivingVia` (via `GenericRoute`), though it is a bit more verbose:
+TemplateHaskell is not strictly required, as you can alternatively use `DerivingVia` (via `GenericRoute`), though it is slightly more verbose:

 ```haskell
 import Generic.SOP qualified as SOP